aws/amazon-chime-sdk-android/README.md

 ### Custom Video Source

 Custom video source allows you to control the video, such as applying a video filter.
-For more details, see [custom video](https://github.com/aws/amazon-chime-sdk-android/blob/master/guides/custom_video.md).
+For more details, see [Custom Video](https://github.com/aws/amazon-chime-sdk-android/blob/master/guides/custom_video.md).

 ---